 Our longer-term goals are to deepen our roots in existing cities and expand into new ones, to graduate a critical mass of 400+ fellows by 2023 and to develop future leaders that have the capacity to address our most compelling social, political, and scientific issues in their communities.
 We will simultaneously build the capacity of adults and organizations to deliver high-impact leadership development far beyond the boundaries of any single fellowship, launch sustainable community impact projects, and provide a powerful network to shepherd fellows’ life-long development.

-The AYLF team capitalizes on contemporary behavior science and the power of the Aspen Institute intellectual property to create a systems-based approach to individual transformation, leadership development and community impact.
+The AYLF team capitalizes on contemporary behaviorial science, whole-systems learning design, and the power of the Aspen Institute intellectual property to foster individual transformation, leadership development and community impact.
 We are seeking funding, programmatic, and community partners ready to help fuel growth for years.

 Designed for Success

-What sets AYLF apart and guarantees longterm impact is its sustainability model.
-The program intentionally cultivates local adult stakeholders through community anchor institutions who, with support and training from the AYLF team, will grow to own and execute the program over time.
+Sustainability Model.
+AYLF intentionally cultivates local adult stakeholders through community anchor institutions who, with support and training from the AYLF team, will grow to own and execute the program over time.
 Thus, impact is not contingent on the success of a single, young change-maker and whether they stay in or leave a locality.
 Instead, the community benefits from developing a critical mass of young leaders while simultaneously cultivating local adult and organizational talents to accelerate and sustain these efforts.

 The Aspen Institute is uniquely positioned to deliver on program impact.
 Over the Institute’s 70-year history, we perfected our model of cultivating nonpartisan, values-based leaders through text-based dialogue and the exchange of ideas.
 AYLF is modeled on the highly successful core of fellowships in the Aspen Global Leadership Network (AGLN) but modified by experts in youth learning and development to meet the needs of young people.
 The power of AGLN cannot be overstated.
 AGLN has graduated more than 3,000 global leaders serving from 50 countries and across sectors.
 AGLN Fellows are positioned to serve as mentors, guest speakers, and community impact project coaches for AYLF Fellows.
 AYLF participants, graduates, and their communities will benefit exponentially from this powerful network.